-The eight-week program earns 2.0 units of Beloit College credit, which is the equivalent of 8 semester hours worth of credit.
-The four-week program earns 1.0 units of Beloit College credit or 4 semester hours worth of credit.
+The 7 week program earns 2.0 units of Beloit College credit, which is the equivalent of 8 semester hours worth of credit.
+The 3.5 week program earns 1.0 units of Beloit College credit or 4 semester hours worth of credit.

 The Registrar's office will issue one official and one unofficial transcript free of charge to each CLS participant.
 The transcripts will be sent to each student's home address, Once the final grades are received and all holds have been taken off of a student's account, the Registrar will forward the transcripts.
 For more information on ordering transcripts, please review the transcript request information on the Registrar's web site.